UmarHassanMalik/Cloud-/Week 3 Day (5).md

 <h3> Working </h3>

-CloudWatch collects monitoring and operational data in the form of logs, metrics, and events, and visualizes it using automated dashboards so you can get a unified view of your AWS resources, applications, and services that run on AWS and on premises.
+CloudWatch collects monitoring and operational data in the form of logs, metrics, and events, and visualizes it using automated dashboards so we can get a unified view of our AWS resources, applications, and services that run on AWS and on premises.

 We can visualize the experience of our application end users and validate design choices through experimentation.
 Correlate our metrics and logs to better understand the health and performance of our resources.
 Create alarms based on metric value thresholds we specify, or alarm.